2000 Spanish general election: Background

+The Basque ETA group continued its activity, with its most relevant actions being the kidnapping of a Spanish prison officer, José Antonio Ortega Lara, and the assassination of PP's Ermua councillor Miguel Ángel Blanco in July 1997.
+Blanco's killing had a deep social impact throughout Spain, with more than six million people across the country taking to the streets over four days to demand an end to ETA violence—a spontaneous civic response dubbed the "Ermua spirit"—and even some of the group's supporters publicly condemned it.
+The signing of the Estella-Lizarra Declaration between the PNV and Herri Batasuna in September 1998, while opposed by the Spanish government, led ETA to announce an "indefinite ceasefire" four days later.
+Aznar authorized talks between his government and ETA, but a single meeting in Switzerland found the group no more willing to compromise on its core demands than it had been in the past; negotiations failed and ETA ended the truce in late 1999.
+In December 1999, the Civil Guard foiled a plot by ETA to bring 1,700 kg of explosives to Madrid to blow up the Picasso Tower ("the convoy of death").

-The relationship between the PP and its parliamentary allies became a focus of political interest due to its importance for government stability, the previous animosity between the PP and peripheral nationalism (particularly with CiU and PNV) and diverging stances over the degree of devolution to be awarded to autonomous communities.
-PP and CiU frequently clashed over a number of issues and the degree of fulfillment of their signed commitments, with Catalan president Jordi Pujol persistently threatening to terminate his party's support to Aznar.
+PP and CiU frequently clashed over the degree of fulfillment of their signed commitments, with Catalan president Jordi Pujol persistently threatening to terminate his party's support to Aznar.
 Mutual interest, with the stability of Pujol's government in Catalonia also dependant on continued support from the PP in the regional parliament, helped ensure that the legislative term reached its end, with both parties confirming the renewal of their agreements in January 1998.
-As a result of the PP–CiU alliance, Aznar's government oversaw a large transfer of powers to regions—traffic, employment promotion, vocational training, port management and fiscal policies (including taxes on personal income, wealth, property transfers, documented legal acts, inheritance, gifts and gambling)—the abolition of compulsory military service and the reform of the State's peripheral administration.
-Relations with Basque nationalists proved more difficult and worsened throughout the legislative term, particularly following the Estella declaration in September 1998, ultimately leading the PNV to withdraw all support in 1999.
-The Aragonese Party (PAR), which had been allied with the PP since the 1996 election, broke away from its parliamentary group in October 1999.
+As a result of the PP–CiU alliance, Aznar's government oversaw a large transfer of powers to regions—traffic police, job creation, vocational training, port management and fiscal policy (including taxes on personal income, wealth, property transfers, documented legal acts, inheritance, gifts and gambling)—the abolition of compulsory military service and the reform of the State's peripheral administration.
+Relations with the PNV worsened throughout the legislative term, particularly following the 1998 Estella declaration, ultimately leading the party to withdraw all support to the government in 1999.
+Growing political differences between the PP and the Aragonese Party saw the latter allying with the PSOE in the aftermath of the 1999 Aragonese election, and its break up from the PP's parliamentary group in October 1999.

-The terrorist group ETA continued with its terrorist activity during these years, with its most relevant action being the kidnapping and assassination of PP Ermua councillor Miguel Ángel Blanco in July 1997.
-Blanco's killing had a deep social impact throughout Spain, with more than six million people across the country taking to the streets over four days to demand an end to ETA violence—a spontaneous civic response dubbed as the "Ermua spirit"—and even some of the group's supporters publicly condemned it.
-The signing of the Declaration of Estella between the PNV and Herri Batasuna in September 1998 led ETA to announce an "indefinite ceasefire" four days later.
-Aznar authorized talks between his government and ETA, but a single meeting in Zurich found the group no more willing to compromise on its core demands than it had been in the past; negotiations failed and ETA ended the truce in late 1999.
-In December 1999, the Civil Guard foiled a plot by ETA to bring 1,700 kg of explosives to Madrid, intended for its use in blowing up the Torre Picasso (in what was dubbed as "the convoy of death").